TeRyZh/Website/_pages/about.md

 Research Aeras
 ======
 ### Transportation AI and Data Science
 The application of computer vision, LiDAR, and remote sensing to collect high-resolution data to enable research and innovations.
-Advanced machine learning for traffic modeling, control and prediction.
+Application of Advanced machine learning for traffic modeling, control and prediction.

 ### Robotics with Mobility Applications
 Connected and Automated Vehicle and Highway, Smart Mobility and Operational Design, and Wireless Communications & IoT.